 ESSA BLOG!
 The Center on Enhancing Early Learning Outcomes (CEELO) is proud to partner with New America on a blog series highlighting early learning opportunities and challenges under the Every Student Succeeds Act.
 Check out our first blog posts on the ESSA and Early Learning Blog.

-- State pages devoted to ESSA information
+- State ESSA webpage

-- State ESSA plans
+- Links to final State ESSA plans

-- State ESSA implementation guidance documents
+- Links to state ESSA implementation guidance documents

 WEBINAR (March 21, 2017 | 3:00-4:30 pm EDT) – Leading the Way: How States Are Addressing Early Learning Under ESSA.
 Cohosted by REL Southwest and the Center on Enhancing Early Learning Outcomes (CEELO), this webinar will provide participants with resources, examples, and strategies for including early learning in their ESSA state plans.
 The intended audience includes state administrators responsible for ESSA state plans and state and district early childhood administrators.
 State leaders from Arkansas, Louisiana, Michigan, and Washington will describe their strategies for integrating the following key policy areas that research shows help reduce achievement gaps for young children: